 2018 is my first year for making low-profile double boat shuttles.

 Shuttles are mostly constructed of Hawaiian koa and mango, walnut featherwood, tiger and bird’s eye maple, curly cherry with occasional use of figured red& white oak, ash burl, and spalted maple.
 The ash burl wood turned out to be stunning – it was found by a fellow woodworker in southern Minnesota who was sawing up some fallen ash trees in his bandsaw mill.
 Some of the most ornate shuttles are combinations of different types of maples – light and dark bird’s eye maple, tiger maple, highly figured curly maple, and maple burl.
 As usual, figured Hawaiian koa is one of the most beautiful with it’s strong iridescence and banding which constantly changes as you look at the wood from different angles.
 I picked up strongly figured Hawaiian mango and koa boards a couple of years ago at a lumber yard in Kona, HI.
 Mango grain and coloration is unique in Hawaii because it picks up colors from the volcanic soils.
-A couple of newer woods that will be in use for 2019: Mesquite, which I picked up in Arizona last year, and a small amount of ZiriCote which I discovered in Belize, C.A. early this year.
+A couple of newer woods that will be in use for 2020: Mesquite, which I picked up in Arizona last year, and a small amount of ZiriCote which I discovered in Belize, C.A. last year.